Kauanrlima/meteorological-station/README.md

 since we are limited by the ThingSpeak website to allow users to directly download the CSV file, so this works more as an example of the data collected in a period of time)

 https://www.csvplot.com/

+Project done by Gabriel Costa Oliveira and Kauan Ramos Lima (grupo 7) for the subject microprocessor taught by Dr. Prof. Carlos Yujiro Shigue